 Public Health Student Ambassadors

-The College of Public Health Student Ambassadors are dedicated representatives who promote the college’s mission, programs, and student experience to prospective students, community partners, and the public.
+The Public Health Student Ambassadors are dedicated representatives who promote the college’s mission, programs, and student experience to prospective students, community partners, and the public.
 Serving as leaders and advocates, ambassadors share their experiences in public health through campus tours, recruitment events, outreach initiatives, and professional engagements.
-They embody a commitment to service and leadership, while fostering a welcoming and inclusive environment that reflects the values of the College of Public Health.
+They embody a commitment to service and leadership, while fostering a welcoming and inclusive environment that reflects the values of the College of Public Health and Health Sciences.

 Become a Public Health Student Ambassador!

-The College of Public Health is looking for CPH undergraduate students to be representatives of the College and help enhance the student experience.
+Public Health is looking for undergraduate students in the College of Public Health and Health Sciences to be representatives of the program and help enhance the student experience.
 Being a Student Ambassador gives you the opportunity to elevate your leadership skills through professional development and assistance with college recruitment and retention efforts.
-Working alongside CPH faculty and staff, you will be provided opportunities such as:
+Working alongside college faculty and staff, you will be provided opportunities such as:

 - Providing support at Admissions events